elysion-powered/spec/SceneManagement.md

 * Rendering the graphical components of a scene
 * Updating the behaviour of each component

+In its essence, a scene is a special kind of game object.
+It does have a visual representation, but it cannot have any behaviours on itself.

 Definition of a scene director
 ---